thearchitector/starlette-securecookies/README.md

 For any outgoing cookies:

 7. Your application sets cookies with `response.set_cookie` as usual.
+8. Other middleware run and add additional cookies, like [SessionMiddleware](https://www.starlette.io/middleware/#sessionmiddleware).
-8. All responses returned by your application are intercepted by `SecureCookiesMiddleware`.
+9. All responses returned by your application are intercepted by `SecureCookiesMiddleware`.
-9. Cookies in the `included_cookies` and `excluded_cookies` parameters are re-encrypted, and their attributes (like `"SameSite"` and `"HttpOnly"`) are overridden by the parameters set in `SecureCookiesMiddleware`.
+10. Cookies in the `included_cookies` and `excluded_cookies` parameters are re-encrypted, and their attributes (like `"SameSite"` and `"HttpOnly"`) are overridden by the parameters set in `SecureCookiesMiddleware` if set.
-10. The cookies in the response are replaced by the re-encrypted cookies, and the response is propagated to Starlette to return to the client's browser.
+11. The cookies in the response are replaced by the re-encrypted cookies, and the response is eventually propagated to the client's browser.

 ## Installation